ewersp/Shaders/README.md

 # Shaders
-A collection of shaders written in CG/ShaderLab for Unity.
+A collection of shaders written in CG/ShaderLab for Unity used in the development of Poi.

 BetterTransparentDiffuse.shader
 ------
 The default Unity shader for transparent objects suffers from some overlapping issues on complex objects.
-This shader fixes the problem by rendering the object in two passes.
-(Left: Unity default, Center: Opaque, Right: Better transparent<br /> <br />
+This shader fixes the problem by rendering the object in two passes. (left: default transparent, center: opaque, right: better transparent<br /> <br />
 ![Alt text](http://i.imgur.com/hdVh1cd.png "Transparent (improved)")

 DiffuseTwoSided.shader